JankariTech/blog/src/assets/UnderstandingHttpAndSocket/understandingHttpAndSocket.md

 </figure>

 ## A common language
-To conduct communication between a client and a server a common language is necessary.
+To conduct communication between a client and a server, a common language is necessary.
 We can develop and use any language we desire to make these computers communicate with each other.
-But to make it usable, compatible, and widely accessible we need a standardized language (aka protocol).
+But to make it usable, compatible, and widely accessible, we need a standardized language (aka protocol).
 This is where the HTTP protocol comes in.

 - HTTP protocol defines the structure for request and response messages.
 It is like sending a parcel to your friend with an address structured as street name, city name, state name, zip code, and country code.
 - HTTP defines operations that can be performed on a given resource.
 These are called HTTP request methods.
 They are also referred to as HTTP verbs.
 Some examples are: